iShafayet/file-sentinel/docs/core-concepts.md

 - **Fast** - Can process large files efficiently
 - **Standard** - Widely used and trusted in the industry

-## The Four Commands
+## The Five Commands

-File Sentinel operates through four main commands, each serving a specific purpose.
+File Sentinel operates through five main commands, each serving a specific purpose.

 ### 1. Digest Command